- You will accept the job offer in person, but it is a good gesture and a wise practice if you write a formal letter of acceptance.

 cc: [Name of copy recipient] - Optional -

-Further things to consider when writing job offer to employers
+Further things to consider when writing job offer to job candidates

 Job offer letters are formal letters sent from a hiring company to selected job candidates to confirm that the candidates have been offered the positions officially.
 A job offer letter usually comes after a candidate has successfully completed an interview.
 The letter confirms the employment's offer details such as the job's description, salary, allowances, work schedule, paid time off, the date the employment starts, etc. If a candidate chooses to accept the job offer, he/she signs and returns the letter as an official and formal confirmation of acceptance of the position.